H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 COMMUNITY LIBRARIES

 LHA established a small reading room in 2004, with books donated by travelers.
 Thanks to volunteer librarians and more donated books, the lending library is now open all year to Tibetans, other Dharamsala residents, and international visitors.
-We also support a second and larger Library in Tso Pema, the Padmasambva Public Library.
 We also worked with the OmPrkash Foundation to organize the distribution of 250,000 free books they shipped from the US to India.
-Previous LHA volunteer Willy Oppenheim founded and runs the OmPrakash foundation, which supports many small non-profits in countries around the world.
+Previous LHA volunteer Willy Oppenheim founded and directs the OmPrakash foundation, which supports over 350 small non-profits in countries around the world.

 DISTRIBUTION OF CLOTHING AND MEDICAL SUPPLIES